oliverklee/ext-realty/Documentation/Tutorial/UpgradingFromVersion2To3/Index.rst

 #.
 Note: The separate image thumbnail have been removed.

 #.
+Note: The image position setting has been removed.
+If you are using
+   a customized HTML template, please remove the IMAGES\_POSITION\_* subparts.

+#.
 Install the latest versions of the  *oelib* and  *static\_info\_tables*
    extensions.